Operator representation of spatiotemporal quantum correlations: Introduction

-While there have been various approaches to the construction of quantum states over time, it was recently proved by Lie and Ng in Ref.~\cite{LiNg23} that the assignment \be (\map{E},\rho)\longmapsto \frac{1}{2}\big\{\rho\otimes \mathds{1}_{\Alg{B}}\, , \Jamiol[\map{E}]\big\} \ee defines the \emph{unique} quantum state over time satisfying a short list of physically motivated axioms.
-An alternative characterization of the assignment \eqref{SMTXBLXS67} using axioms related to quantum broadcasting and a covariance property for quantum states over time was also recently proved by the authors, Buscemi, and Chiribella in Ref.~\cite{PFBC23}.
-As such, not only does the operator $\rho_{\Alg{A}\Alg{B}}$ as given by \eqref{SMTXBLXS87} provide a unique operator representation of spatiotemporal correlations between light-touch observables, but in light of such characterization theorems, it may also be viewed as \emph{the canonical state over time} associated with the \emph{process} of $\rho$ evolving into $\map{E}(\rho)$ under the channel $\map{E}$.
-Moreover, as the axioms characterizing $\rho_{\Alg{A}\Alg{B}}$ from the viewpoint of quantum states over time make no reference to two-time expectation values, it follows that the operator $\rho_{\Alg{A}\Alg{B}}$ as given by \eqref{SMTXBLXS87} provides the unique answer to two separate fundamental questions related to spatiotemporal aspects of quantum information theory.
-It is for these reasons we expect the canonical state over time $\rho_{\Alg{A}\Alg{B}}$ to play a fundamental role as we develop our understanding of quantum information and its relation to spacetime and quantum gravity.
+While there have been various approaches to the construction of quantum states over time, Ref.~\cite{LiNg23} recently proved that the assignment sending $(\map{E},\rho)$ to~\eqref{SMTXBLXS87} defines the \emph{unique} quantum state over time satisfying a short list of physically motivated axioms.
+An alternative characterization of this assignment using axioms related to quantum broadcasting was also recently proved by the authors, Buscemi, and Chiribella in Ref.~\cite{PFBC23}.
+As such, not only does the operator $\varrho_{\Alg{A}\Alg{B}}$ as given by \eqref{SMTXBLXS87} provide a unique operator representation of spatiotemporal correlations between light-touch observables, but in light of such characterization theorems, it may also be viewed as \emph{the canonical state over time} associated with the \emph{process} of $\rho$ evolving into $\map{E}(\rho)$ under the channel $\map{E}$.
+Moreover, as the axioms characterizing $\varrho_{\Alg{A}\Alg{B}}$ from the viewpoint of quantum states over time make no reference to two-time expectation values, it follows that the operator $\varrho_{\Alg{A}\Alg{B}}$ as given by \eqref{SMTXBLXS87} provides the unique answer to two separate fundamental questions related to spatiotemporal aspects of quantum information theory.
+It is for these reasons we expect the canonical state over time $\varrho_{\Alg{A}\Alg{B}}$ to play a fundamental role as we develop our understanding of quantum information and its relation to spacetime and quantum gravity.